niketjain1/Bloggerly/README.md

 ./gradlew bootRun
 ```

-4. In a separate terminal, navigate to the `frontend` directory and install the required Node.js packages:
+4. In a separate terminal, navigate to the `frontend` directory and install the required Node.js packages using following commands:
 ```
 cd frontend
 npm install